Why do shoes slip at the heel?

 When worn as an underlayer below dress socks, the friction point is moved away from your skin even more, as both the outer sock and the Skinnys liner will rub before your skin will.

-Either way, your shoes will better stay in your heels.
+Either way, your shoes will better stay on your feet and heels.

 Time to try Skinnys?